holos-aafc/Holos/H.Content/Documentation/GitHub Guide/GitHub Guide.md

 <br>
 <br>

-Please also go throughthe structure of CSV files sectionbefore editing tables in the repository.

-After editing the table, please write a commit message and an optional description explaining the change and its purpose.
+After editing the content, please write a commit message and an optional description explaining the change and its purpose.
 Then, click commit message to save your changes.

 <br>